Hero Fighter

-Hero Fighter (HF) is a beat 'em up game created by Marti Wong, who was one of the designers of Little Fighter and Little Fighter 2.
+Hero Fighter (HF) is a 2009 beat 'em up game created by Marti Wong, who was one of the designers of Little Fighter and Little Fighter 2.
 The game is made using flash and is still being actively developed and refined by its creator.
-It supports up to three players on one computer, and up to four computer on a network game mode, whereby players can challenge each other online.
+It supports up to three players on one computer, and up to four computers on a network game mode, whereby players can challenge each other online.

 Gameplay

 The game features a single player mode whereby players fight with or against computer operated or human-controlled fighters.
 Hero Fighter has a riding system in which players can jump onto horses and monsters to increase their speed or strength with lessened maneuverability.
 While fighting on horseback, some actions differ from when the player is on the ground.
 Additionally, even when a fighter is knocked down, it is still possible to deal damage to the fighter.
 Furthermore, fighters are able to use objects in the game, such as boulders and the trunks of trees and even jump on them as platformers.

 Fighters have both Hit Points (HP) and Mana Points (MP) as many fighting games.
 There is also another statistic called Stamina Points (SP).
 These points are depleted when performing certain physical abilities, such as running, jumping and flipping.
 Stamina Points are regained whenever a fighter is not performing an action that requires the points.
 Stamina Points do not decrease when fighting on horseback.